 About Information Literacy

-Determine the extent of information needed
+- Assess the scope of information needed

-Evaluate information and its sources critically
+- Critically evaluate information and its sources

-Incorporate selected information into one’s knowledge base
+- Integrate relevant information into their existing knowledge base

-Use information effectively to accomplish a specific purpose
+- Apply information effectively to achieve specific objectives

 Do you find this content helpful?